 - While some fannish meetings turned pretty permanent other fannish developments were personal revelations.
 "One of the awesome things about burlesque is that even when mainstream media usually only shows a limited ideal of women’s bodies, burlesque embraces all bodies.
 Big or small, tall or short, fit or not so fit.
 I’ve found the whole thing to be a very body positive experience.
 When I perform, I don’t care if people see my cellulite.
 And you know what?
 They don’t care either.
 They care that I’m performing as The Joker, or Edward Elric, or a post-apocalyptic road warrior.
 They care that I’m funny.
 They care that I’m showing them a great time.
 When everyone is having a great time being geeky, that’s all that really matters."

-What recognitions have you seen fans and fanworks receive?
-Write about them in Fanlore!
+What did you see as the major changes in how fandoms were represented in 2015?
+Write about it in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.